Surajv311/LearningMicroservices/README.md

 **Task6**: Dockerize/Containerize the businessMicroservice?
 I have created a dockerfile for the repo, and now building the current service using: `podman build --no-cache -t bmserviceimage .` (Note that `.` indicates current dir; Else syntax would be (docker/podman): `docker build -t <image> <path>`).
-Once image was build, I ran the image, i.e spawn up the container with a name using: ` podman run -p 4500:8900 --name bmservicecontainer bmserviceimage`.
+Once image was build, I ran the image, i.e spawn up the container with a name using: `podman run -p 4500:8900 --name bmservicecontainer bmserviceimage`.
 In short, it is port mapping to our fastapi server running inside the container.
+Then we can hit APIs via Postman/Browser and see response.
+Our postgres and redis cotainers are anyways running from previous commands.
 I have added explicit details inside the Dockerfile.
 Also, note, if there is a code change made, then image must be rebuilt.
 To run the container in some other port parallely using same image, simply: `podman run -p 4600:8900 --name bmservicecontainer bmserviceimage`